Jim-Kay/power-bi-quick-insights-qna/README.md

-# Effective Quick Insights and Q&amp;A in Power BI Sample Files
+# Effective Quick Insights and Q&amp;A in Power BI - Resources

 http://bit.ly/ps-qa